tolomaps/resources/README.md

 - [OpenCage Geocoder](http://geocoder.opencagedata.com/api.html#quickstart)
 - [Geocoding in the browser](http://giscollective.org/geocoding-in-the-browser/ "Geocoding in the browser"): tutorial/tips by Sam Matthews
 - [Geocode with a CSV](http://emanuelfeld.github.io/geocoder/ "Geocoder by Emanuel Feld"): Uses the Google Maps API, ideally with not more than a few hundred rows
 - [csvgeocode](https://github.com/veltman/csvgeocode): Node.js geocoder tool by Noah Veltman that allows you to convert a CSV with addresses to lat/lon coordinates using several built-in geocoders or a custom one.
-Fulcrum <a href="http://www.fulcrumapp.com/blog/geocoding-data-with-nodejs/" target="_blank">wrote a blog post explaining how to use it</a>.
+Fulcrum [wrote a blog post explaining how to use it](http://www.fulcrumapp.com/blog/geocoding-data-with-nodejs/).

 ## Projections